matheusads/mozio_test/README.md

 I used Yapf and Isort to format the files.

-There's some unit tests in api/tests but is necessary create other for exceptions cases for example.
+There's some unit tests in api/tests but is necessary create more for exceptions cases for example.

 Was a great experience code this a